-Table 20-2 Limitations of Methodologies in Synchro
+Table 21-2 Limitations of Methodologies in Synchro

-Limitation Synchro's Percentile Delay Method HCM 6 th Edition & 2010 HCM 2000 Turn Pocket Overflow of a turn pocket or throug ynchro have this limitation.
-If gh vehicles are blocking a turn s not included in the models' n pocket, the delay that Spillback and Starvation Delay (caused by closely spaced intersections) Synchro includes a method to model this delay when intersections are close to each other.
-The HCM methods do not include any delay for queue spillback or starvation.
-Acutated Green Time Calculations Synchro determines actuated green times The HCM 6 th Edition and 2010 include computational engines The HCM 2000 does not calculate the actuated green time.
+Limitation Synchro's Percentile Delay Method HCM 6 th Edition & 2010 HCM 2000 Turn Pocket Overflow of a turn pocket or throug vnchro have this limitation.
+If gh vehicles are blocking a turn s not included in the models' o pocket, the delay that Spillback and Starvation Delay (caused by closely spaced intersections) Synchro includes a The HCM methods do not include any delay for queue method to model this spillback or starvation. delay when intersections are close to each other.
+Actuated Green Time Calculations Synchro determines actuated green times The HCM 6 th Edition and 2010 include computational engines The HCM 2000 does not calculate the actuated green time.
 In Synchro, based on a Percentile method. that determine actuated green times. the Percentile green times are used.
-Right Turn on Red Synchro calculates a RTOR saturation flow rate, and increases the right-turn capacity.
-In the HCM methods, the RT the user and is used as a vol capacity increase).
+Right Turn on Red Synchro calculates a RTOR saturation flow rate, and increases the right turn capacity.
+In the HCM methods, the RT the user and is used as a vocapacity increase).
 1 2